eirikb/domdom/readme.md

 Will render as:

 ```html

 <ul>
   <li>Mr. C</li>
   <li>Mr. A</li>
 </ul>
 ```

-There's also a `filterOn` and `sortOn`.
-Use these if you want to listen for another path for changes, and then filter/sort when these changes.
+There's also `mapOn`, `filterOn`, `sortOn` and `sliceOn`.
+Use these if you want to listen for another path for changes, and then map/filter/sort/slice when these changes.
 This will listen both for changes on the given path, and the path provided to the method.

 E.g.,